vtex-apps/release-notes/docs/2019-week-38/toast-css-handle.md

 ## What you need to do

-Join in the celebrations: NOTHING needs to be done, the CSS handle is already **available.
+Join in the celebrations: NOTHING needs to be done, the CSS handle is already **available**.
 You can start your Toast customizations right now!